melkel512/melkel512.github.io/React Tic-Tac-Toe Game/README.md

 # About This Project

 This project was created during Week 16 of Bootcamp.
 I chose to edit the coloring a bit to make it more friendly on the eyes.
 One improvement I would like to eventually add is some confetti or similar excitement when a winner is announced.
+Another improvement I would like to add would be either a "New Game" button that resets the game environment or just an auto-reset so many seconds after a player wins, as currently, you have to hit the reset button at the top to refresh the whole page to reset the game.

 <img src='gamepic.png' alt='Screenshot of Game' style='width:300px; height:auto'>